nhsx/Mental-Health/9/index.md

 Illuminating chat.
 For example, we heard more about communities/peer-support on social media such as groups like [Parenting Mental Health](https://parentingmentalhealth.com/).
 Their site also has [many stories of individuals experience](https://parentingmentalhealth.com/community-stories/) of being a parent/guardian of someone experiencing mental health issues.

 ## Idea to scrape reviews from web
-We have invested a small amount of time into collecting reviews of CYPMHS clinics on NHS.uk to supplement our user research, to see if we can identify any themes across different sites.
-While only a limited number of reviews are available we are hoping that the available data will help to validate our research findings.
-While we didn’t get the volume of data we were hoping for this work has provided us with another research tool for future projects.
+We have invested a small amount of time into collecting reviews of CYPMHS clinics on NHS.UK to supplement our user research, to see if we can identify any themes across different sites.
+While only a limited number of reviews are available, and we are aware of bias, we are hoping we might get something interesting out of the exercise.
+Even if we don’t get the volume of data we were hoping for this work can provide us with another research tool for future projects.

 ## Find out more
 If you want to stay informed about wider NHSX work then [check out @NHSX on Twitter](https://twitter.com/nhsx?lang=en).